Appoorva24/ReBloom-iOSApp/README.md

 ---

 Healing is not a solo journey.
-ReBloom is designed to grow through it — together.
+ReBloom is designed to grow together through it.